LtKst/sct-assignments/README.md

 # SCT

-This is a repository containing all my JavaScript assignments for SCT (scripting) on [Mediacollege](https://www.ma-web.nl/)
+This is a repository containing all my JavaScript assignments for SCT (scripting) for [Mediacollege](https://www.ma-web.nl/)

 ---